zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-amazon.md

 [Msdiv 190] (#msdiv190) {#msdiv190 .ref .msdiv} (16 - 1)

 [APZ 190.1] (#apz190 .1) {#apz190 .1 .ref .apz} "I do not see hereafter
-“What was received” is that I was the one with this eye with this spirit This was not seen before.
+"What was received" is that I was the one with this eye with this spirit This was not seen before.
 At some time, Tawtisa Bewawawatha From the gem of the middle of the Gems of the Sour Sale Sancasa is to go down to the city from the repercussio.
 This scene is not visible before.

 [APZ 190.2] (#apz190 .2) {#apz190 .2 .ref .apz} "Seriuth Terman:
-Said” is the term (i).
+Said" is the term (i).
 The verses are matching.
 Filling Letters equalization.
 The term used to say conveniently.
 'Ayushmatha' is the favorite word.
-“Sarieth” is the name of the three.
+"Sarieth" is the name of the three.
 The imposition is the enactment of the namesake.
 It is the set of verses that belong to the recline.
-No one hears at a time.”
+No one hears at a time."
 Go back to the refrain.
-The term “The” should be used here (i).
+The term "The" should be used here (i).
 Nobody is that of any particular tribe or Brahman, or of a Doctor or Holy Spirit, or of a Domestic or Prophet, or Whether of a god or a man.